-Thymeleaf is a popular server-side template engine for both web and standalone Java applications.
-It was developed to process different kinds of files like HTML, XML, JavaScript, CSS, and plain-text.
+Thymeleaf is a popular server-side template engine for web and standalone Java applications.
+It was developed to process files like HTML, XML, JavaScript, CSS, and plain text.

-The biggest advantage of using Thymeleaf is that it brings natural templates to your development workflow — HTML templates that can be directly opened in browsers and still render correctly as web pages.
-This offers great flexibility to quickly develop static prototypes without wasting time on creating a backend server.
+The most significant advantage of using Thymeleaf is that it brings natural templates to your development workflow: HTML templates that can be directly opened in browsers and still render correctly as web pages.
+This offers great flexibility to quickly develop static prototypes without wasting time creating a backend server.

 Dependencies